eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 1. When you [create a topic space](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-publish-and-subscribe-portal#create-topic-spaces), keep note of the name you used for the **topic template**.
 You will need it later for the `mqtt_event_grid_topic` field in the configuration file that is described in the [MQTT Configuration](#mqtt-configuration) section.

+You have successfully deployed your Event Grid Namespace if you have a publisher permission binding, a client and a client group, and a topic space.
+Navigate to the client that you have created in your Event Grid Namespace, and validate that the `Client Certificate Authentication Validation Scheme` is set to `Thumbprint Match`, and the thumbprint matches to your self-signed certificate obtained in [Azure Event Grid with MQTT](#2-azure-event-grid-with-mqtt).

 ### 3. Azure Function App

 1. [Create an Azure Function app](https://learn.microsoft.com/en-us/azure/event-grid/custom-event-to-function#create-azure-function-app) that triggers your Azure Event Grid.
+Ensure you set the Runtime stack to .NET and version 6.0.

 1. Replace the code in your Azure Function `run.cs` with the code in the `res/azure_function/run.cs` folder of this repo.